sensebox/sensebox-mailer/README.md

     [
       {
         "template": "registration",       // required.
-The template you want to render "lang": "en",               // required. the language to use "recipient": {
+The template you want to render "lang": "en",                     // required. the language to use "recipient": {                    // required. sould have the keys address and name "address": "email@address.com",
-          "address": "email@address.com",
           "name": "Philip J. Fry"
         },